Current of Love: 2011 election

-To the surprise of both rivals and neutral observers, the party performed very well, initially winning 27 seats in the Constituent Assembly.
-The unexpected success was partly explained with the Southerner Hechmi Hamdi's appeal to the population of the southern and central governorates, given that representatives from Tunis and the Mediterranean coast have so far dominated Tunisian politics.
+To the surprise of both rivals and neutral observers, the party performed well, winning 27 seats in the Constituent Assembly.
+The unexpected success was said to be due to the Southerner Hechmi Hamdi's appeal in the southern and central governorates, given that representatives from Tunis and the Mediterranean coast have so far dominated Tunisian politics.

 On 27 October, ISIE disqualified the Petition's lists in six constituencies (with altogether eight elected candidates) for financial irregularities.
 Thus, the number of seats was brought down to 19, still making Al Aridha the fourth largest in the convention.
 ISIE's decision to cancel seats triggered violent protests of Popular Petition supporters in Sidi Bouzid.
 Party leader Hechmi Hamdi asked his successful candidates to resign and boycott the Constituent Assembly, before reversing this decision on 28 October when he announced that the list's representatives would work in the parliamentary opposition.
 Following Popular Petition's complaint before the Administrative Court, the electoral commission's decision was mostly revoked: seven of the cancelled seats were reinstated by the judge's verdict, giving the populist party 26 seats altogether.
 However, twelve of its parliament members resigned from the party in the following days and declared themselves independent.